mnowlin/evss-puba602/syllabus.md

 |  Total                     | 900 points (100%) |

-There are 900 possible points for this course.
-Grades will be allocated based on your earned points and calculated as a percentage of 900.
+_There are 900 possible points for this course.
+Grades will be allocated based on your earned points and calculated as a percentage of 900_

   Letter Grade | Percentage
   --- | ---